Post-Click SEO: User Experience & How to Survive Google’s Algorithm

 Page Experience

-In May 2020, Google announced that page experience will be considered a ranking factor some time in 2021.
+In May 2020, Google announced that page experience would be considered a ranking factor some time in 2021.
 Page experience takes into account things like:

 These signals will come together to improve the ranking of webpages that offer a good user experience.